PhoenixAthens/Learning-Perl5-By-Doing-It/Section1-BasicPerl/README.md

 **Context:[`writing-to-output-and-replacing-text.pl`](https://github.com/PhoenixAthens/Learning-Perl5-By-Doing-It/blob/master/Section1-BasicPerl/writing-to-output-and-replacing-text.pl)**<br>
 Q6:: What's up with the new regExp in this expression `$currLine =~ /\begg\b/`?

-A:: Well, `\b` defines the bounday for our capture-string, with `\b` we are telling the regExp engine how the boundary for the capture group is to be defined, surrounded by `\b` means that out string can be surrounded by a space, hyphen, full-stop, etc, but not by other letters.
+A:: Well, `\b` defines the bounday for our capture-string, with `\b` we are telling the regExp engine how the boundary for the capture group is to be defined, surrounded by `\b` means that our string can be surrounded by a space, hyphen, full-stop, etc, but not by other letters.

 **Context:[`writing-to-output-and-replacing-text.pl`](https://github.com/PhoenixAthens/Learning-Perl5-By-Doing-It/blob/master/Section1-BasicPerl/writing-to-output-and-replacing-text.pl)**<br>
 Q6:: What's up with this statement `$currLine =~ s/hen/DOG/ig;`>